Vinny Guadagnino

 Vincent J. Guadagnino (/ˌɡwɑːdəˈniːnoʊ/ GWAH-də-NEE-noh, [ɡwadaɲˈɲiːno]; born November 11, 1987) is an American reality television personality, best known for being a cast member on MTV's Jersey Shore.

-Early life
+Early life and education

-Guadagnino was raised in the Staten Island borough of New York City, and comes from a traditional Italian-American family.
-His mother was born in Sicily, Italy, and immigrated to the United States at age 13.
+Guadagnino was born and raised in Emerson Hill, Staten Island, New York, and comes from a traditional Italian-American family.
+His mother was born in Sicily and immigrated to the United States at age 13.
 His family's farm is visited during an episode in Jersey Shore's fourth season.

-He graduated from Susan E. Wagner High School and later studied at SUNY New Paltz before transferring to the College of Staten Island, graduating with a degree in political science.
+He graduated from Susan E. Wagner High School, the same high school that his Jersey Shore costar Angelina Pivarnick attended.
+He later studied at SUNY New Paltz before transferring to the College of Staten Island, graduating with a degree in political science.
 Prior to being cast on Jersey Shore, Guadagnino planned to attend law school.

 Career

 Guadagnino was a member of the starting cast MTV's Jersey Shore and appeared in all six seasons from 2009 to 2012.
 After Jersey Shore, Guadagnino began taking acting classes.
 He guest-starred on MTV's scripted comedy series The Hard Times of RJ Berger as RJ's cousin.
 In the November 8, 2011, episode of 90210, he played a small role that he reprised in the episode "O Holly Night".
 He also appeared in the Syfy original movie Jersey Shore Shark Attack.

 MTV also produced Guadagnino's talk show, The Show with Vinny, which debuted in May 2013.
 The show featured celebrities at Guadagnino's home talking and having dinner with him and his family.
 He and his mother would later star in Vinny & Ma Eat America on The Cooking Channel.

 In 2018, he reunited with most of his original Jersey Shore castmates for a reboot of the series titled Jersey Shore: Family Vacation.
 The first and second seasons aired in 2018, and a third season began in 2019.

 Starting in April 2019, Guadagnino has been starring alongside Pauly D in a Double Shot at Love on MTV.

 On April 26, 2019, he started a month long residency performing as guest host in Chippendales at the Rio Hotel & Casino in Las Vegas.